jhancock532/Awesome-Innovation/GettingStarted.md

 ## Course Stuff
  * Read your unit description of what the innovation course is about.
  * Check out the reading list.
+ * Get on Blackboard, find the innovation courses, bookmark them.